Skip to content

 (int, default: 3 ) –

-Number of retries that will be attempted when reconnecting or doing queries, by default 3
+Number of retries that will be attempted when reconnecting.
+Will be used in stop parameter of tenacity.stop_after_attempt, by default 3

 • retry_wait_time